Beppu Onsen 別府温泉

 - The helpful list of public baths at Beppu Station's Tourist Information Center

-- Being buried in naturally hot sand at the Beppu Beach Sand Bath
+- Bathing in naturally hot sand at the Beppu Beach Sand Bath

 - Bathing in a muddy hot water bath at Myoban Onsen